 Best execution policy

 SKAGEN AS is an investment firm authorised to provide portfolio management pursuant to the Securities Trading Act.
 SKAGEN is 100% owned by Storebrand Asset Management AS.
 SKAGEN manages the SKAGEN funds (equity funds and combination funds) based on an outsourcing agreement with Storebrand Asset Management.
-As part of its management activities, SKAGEN takes investment decisions and executes these on behalf of the securities funds.
+As part of its portfolio management activities, SKAGEN makes investment decisions and executes these on behalf of the securities funds.

 This policy provides an overview of how SKAGEN implements a decision to trade on behalf of the securities funds in the best interests of the funds.
 SKAGEN has an active approach to trading and to ensuring that each trade is implemented in the best possible way.
 The framework for evaluations is laid down in the Norwegian Securities Fund Regulation Chap.
 2 VIII, the Securities Trading Act section 10-19 and Storebrand Asset Management's guidelines for best execution.

 When executing orders, SKAGEN will take all reasonable steps to obtain the best possible result for the unit holders.